auntiemeridiem/CMIS-3500/README.md

-# CMIS-3500 is in the ssh fs csdb01
+# CMIS-3500 is in ssh://csdb01-webpage/home/almcclellan/public_html